 These required core clerkships cover the following departments:

 - Surgery and Applied Sciences (a combination of Surgery, Pathology, Anesthesiology, Anatomy and Radiology)

-The Step I exam is taken after the entire Clinical Trunk is complete.
+The Step I exam is taken after the entire Clinical Trunk is complete following a dedicated eight-week study period.
 The Clinical Trunk naturally segues into the Branches phase of the curriculum with the continuity of clinical rotations integrated with scientific learning.